 The Ergon SME3 Comp proved itself to be a versatile performer.
 It didn't blow our hats off in other aspects of its performance, but testers agreed that it was a well-rounded saddle that would be at home in virtually all riding situations.
 It was reasonably comfortable for long days in the saddle, with a nice shape that is well suited to all mountain biking disciplines.

 Other saddles in our test selection like the Race Face Aeffect and the SDG Circuit Ti Alloy are also fine mountain bike saddles, but they lost a little ground in this metric to the competition for a couple of reasons.
-Both models have moderate widths and tapered tails that allows for tremendous and easy freedom of movement, but have flatter profiles and tend to put a little more pressure on the underside than testers would have liked.
-We felt these saddles would be well suited to riders who don't spend lots of time seated while pedaling or grinding up climbs but possibly ride chairlifts, shuttle, or who just happen to like a stiffer or less contoured seat.
+Both models have moderate widths and tapered tails that allows for great and natural freedom of movement, but have flatter profiles and tend to put a little more pressure on the underside than testers would have liked.
+We felt these saddles would be well suited to riders who don't spend lots of time seated while pedaling or grinding up climbs but possibly ride chairlifts, shuttle, or who happen to like a stiffer or less contoured seat.

 The durability of mountain bike saddles varies slightly between models.
 In general, most models offer a similar level of durability assuming you never crash.
 Since crashes can and do happen, many manufacturers of mountain bike saddles have tried to negate the impacts of said crashes by incorporating abrasion resistant materials in key places.
 The most common places for your bike saddle to impact the ground in the event of a crash is on either side of the tail, and the highest scoring saddles in our durability metric have abrasion resistant materials sewn in to protect them from potential damage.
 Another element of durability is stitching, as exposed stitches are prone to wear over time, even from the friction of your shorts while pedaling.